SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Preliminaries

-Conventional discrete-token reasoning is constrained to selecting a single token from the token set $\mathcal{T}$ at each of the CoT reasoning steps.
-This approach may hinder the model's ability to express certain abstract concepts that cannot be easily represented by a single deterministic token \citep{zhang2025soft}.
-To enhance the model's capability to represent abstract concepts, \citet{zhang2025soft} presents another paradigm called soft-thinking.
-The proposed soft-thinking paradigm replaces discrete-token reasoning steps $\boldsymbol{R}$ with a soft-thinking reasoning path $\boldsymbol{S}=(\boldsymbol{s}_1,\ldots,\boldsymbol{s}_{|\boldsymbol{S}|})$.
-Each token $\boldsymbol{s}_i\in \mathcal{R}^d$ is a real-valued vector, which is calculated as the weighted sum of token embeddings with their output probabilities.
-The weighted sum embeddings within the vector space of token embeddings are then fed into the next LLM step as follows:
+At each of the CoT reasoning steps, conventional discrete-token reasoning is constrained to selecting one token from the token set $\mathcal{T}$, which may hinder the model's ability to express certain abstract concepts that cannot be easily represented by a single deterministic token \citep{zhang2025soft}, thus undermining the LLM's expression ability in reasoning.
+To represent abstract concepts, \citet{zhang2025soft} presents the soft-thinking paradigm, which replaces discrete-token reasoning steps $\boldsymbol{R}$ with a soft-thinking reasoning path $\boldsymbol{S}=(\boldsymbol{s}_1,\ldots,\boldsymbol{s}_{|\boldsymbol{S}|})$.
+Each token $\boldsymbol{s}_i\in \mathcal{R}^d$ (noted soft token) is a real vector, which is the sum of token embeddings weighted by their respective output probabilities.
+They are then fed into the next LLM step as follows: